-Pay for Performance (P4P) Measures: In addition to capitation rates, the HealthChoice Illinois contracts have pay for performance (P4P) measures to incentivize spending on care that produces health quality-of-life outcomes.
+Pay for Performance (P4P) Measures: In addition to capitation rates, the HealthChoice Illinois contracts have pay for performance (P4P) measures to incentivize spending on care that produces positive quality of life outcomes.
 P4P measures are ensured by withholding a percentage amount (Withhold) from the MCO's capitation rate.
 The MCOs can earn back the Withhold by meeting or exceeding the goals set by the P4P measures.

-P4P measures are funded through a withhold that began January 1, 2019.
-Measures were negotiated between the MCOs and HFS to determine which measures promoted the goals of the contracts.
+P4P measures are negotiated between the MCOs and HFS to determine which measures promote the goals of the contracts.
+Under the MMAI contracts, both Medicare and Medicaid also Withhold a percentage of their respective components of the capitation rate.
+MMAI plans can ear back their Withholds if the health plan meets or exceeds performance on a combination of core quality withhold measures across all demonstrations nationally as well as Illinois-specific quality withhold measures.